 ISBN 978-3-9818509-3-2 (EPUB)

 In February 2019, a revised 3rd edition of the Leipzig Leadership Model was published in German.
 The English edition is in process.

 What does “purpose” actually mean?
 How do you recognize a good manager?
 Where am I myself?
-Since 2017, the discussion of the Leipzig Leadership Model (LLM) has been an explicit part of HHL’s full-time M.Sc. program in the framework of a course of the same name.
-Thus students get to know the ideas and concepts of the LLM approach right at the beginning of their studies at HHL and relate them to other models of leadership research.
+The discussion of the Leipzig Leadership Model (LLM) is an explicit part of HHL’s Welcome Weeks.
+In the workshop, all students get to know the ideas and concepts of the LLM approach right at the beginning of their studies at HHL and relate them to other models of leadership research.
 In addition to imparting knowledge, critical reflection and creative appropriation are important elements.
 This also includes, for example, setting the model “in scene” in short explanatory videos and applying it to practical cases in order to stimulate the development of an individual attitude in a holistic way (for sample videos please see below).

 As the studies progress, all courses refer to it, so that the Leipzig Leadership Model serves as a compass for repeatedly establishing the everyday reference to concrete management work in different areas of knowledge.
 This also requires teachers to constantly work out anew the relevance of scientific knowledge for coping with complex leadership situations.
 The overall aim of this reorientation of teaching is to make the Leipzig Leadership Model an integral part of the discussion on “good leadership” at HHL.